sirelkhatim/Navigation/Report.md

 - LR = 5e-4  which gives you the learning rate
 - UPDATE_EVERY = 4 which tells you how often to update the network

+I did not really try any other parameters.
+I used these as my initial values, and got the results I wanted in 2063 episodes.
 ## Results

 Episode 100 &nbsp;	Average Score: 0.19